BenBenBenB/OfficiantForMudae/README.md

 This is written in python and uses Selenium to launch Discord via Firefox and perform actions you would typically do for your hourly rolls for the Mudae bot.

-[!CAUTION]
-Self-botting is against Discord's Tos.
-By using this, you recognize that there is a potential risk that any accounts used may be banned.
+:warning: **Self-botting is against Discord's ToS.** By using this, you recognize that there is a potential risk that any Discord accounts involved may be banned.
 Proceed with caution.

 **Features**